-Insert two of the rail inserts into the bottom spaces of the frame.
-(See Pic) Glue, pilot drill and screw both pieces into place – we used three screws.
+Insert two of the rail inserts into the bottom spaces of the garden planter frame.
+(See pic) Glue, pilot drill and screw both pieces into place – we used three screws.
 (Do not fix the top rail inserts into place as this will be done at the end)

 Top Tip – Offset the three screws, this will allow the wood to pull together evenly.

 Dry fit one side of side panels.
 Slide the middle panel out to reveal the frame and draw a pencil line roughly in the middle .
 Transfer that line to the side panels and, using a ruler, mark out screw holes 15mm in from each side.
 Use two screws on each bottom panel.
 Mark out the top ones too.
 Repeat for all side panels.

 Top Tip – Don’t make side panels over tight as they are likely to expand when the planter is in use.
 You can use a hand plane to trim down if required.
 (See Pic)

 Using a 3mm drill bit, pilot drill all the holes and screw all panels in place on the bottom only.
 (The tops of the panels will be screwed at the end)

 Top Tip – To make sure all panels are aligned correctly use a scrap piece of wood and a clamp when screwing in place.
 (See Pic)